tjoyner/ofvioletsandlicorice/chapter5.md

 "I don't deny it, but to forget it is to forget the pain of so much blood shed.
 These were hills of blood, before wine.
 And instead of keeping silent, who wants to remember it?
 Here on April 25 we celebrate with <em>Go Wine</em>, and the Cervere Leeks in the church square more than the fall of the resistance.
 Since there's no more struggle, there's no more memory."

 <!-- Page 48 -->
-"Forgetfulness serves to move forward, [to put things right](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#toputthings)."
+"Forgetfulness helps to move forward, [to put things right](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#toputthings)."

 "It'll happen, but I don't like it."